hashicorp/terraform-provider-azurerm/website/docs/d/application_gateway.html.markdown

 ---

-An `ip_configuration` block supports the following:
+An `ip_configuration` block exports the following:

 * `name` - The name of the IP configuration.

-* `subnet_id` - The ID of the subnet the private link configuration should connect to.
+* `subnet_id` - The ID of the subnet the private link configuration is connected to.

 * `private_ip_address_allocation` - The allocation method used for the Private IP Address.
-Possible values are `Dynamic` and `Static`.

 * `primary` - Is this the Primary IP Configuration?

-* `private_ip_address` - The Static IP Address which should be used.
+* `private_ip_address` - The Static IP Address which is used.

 ---

-A `match` block supports the following:
+A `match` block exports the following:

-* `body` - A snippet from the Response Body which must be present in the Response.
+* `body` - A snippet from the Response Body which will be present in the Response.

 * `status_code` - A list of allowed status codes for this Health Probe.

 ---

-A `path_rule` block supports the following:
+A `path_rule` block exports the following:

 * `id` - The ID of the Path Rule.